Casey-Litmer/menucmd/menucmd tutorial.md

 -
 ----
 ### Defining Two Menus
-Menus can open other menus by running them as functions, allowing the user to navigate through a deeper menu structure.
+Menus can open other menus by running them as functions allowing the user to navigate through a deeper menu structure.

-First create a new menu instance in the same way as menu1:
+First create a new `Menu` instance in the same way as **menu1**:

 ```commandline
 #Create New Menus
 menu1 = Menu(name = "First Menu")
 menu2 = Menu(name = "Second Menu")
 ```

-Then, add another entry in menu1 that runs menu2 with no arguments:
+Then, add another entry to **menu1** that runs **menu2** with no arguments:

 ```commandline
 menu1.append(